Peter Simon (presenter): Career

 Simon is perhaps most famous for presenting the Double Dare (Going Live!) and Run the Risk (Live & Kicking) segments of the popular BBC1 Saturday morning children's shows.
 Run the Risk, presented by Simon and Shane Richie, was later to become a separate television programme in its own right.
 Simon also worked on the children's TV show The Friday Zone.
 In 1997 he interviewed the Spice Girls and Boyzone.

 Simon made infrequent television appearances throughout the 2000s, including as celebrity client on Channel 4's The Salon (2003) and as a guest on ITV Play's The Mint (2006).
 In the early 2000s, Simon toured Butlins holiday parks with a live stage version of Run the Risk.

-Simon served as a permanent auctioneer on bid tv, a shopping channel owned by Bid Shopping (Formerly Known As 'Sit Up Ltd.') from 2000 until April 2014 when the holding company for Bid TV and Price Drop TV went into liquidation making all 229 employees redundant with immediate effect.
+Simon served as a permanent auctioneer on bid tv, a shopping channel owned by Bid Shopping (formerly known as 'Sit Up Ltd.') from 2000 until April 2014 when the holding company for Bid TV and Price Drop TV went into liquidation making all 229 employees redundant with immediate effect.
 In November 2011, bid.tv launched a "Peter Simon Limited Edition Hand-Painted Resin Figurine" to commemorate Simon having been a presenter with the channel for 10 years.

 Simon briefly joined Gems TV in May 2014 only to leave without explanation in June 2014.

-Simon joined the ranks of Ideal World on 3 September 2014 at 8.
+Simon joined the ranks of Ideal World on 3 September 2014.

 Simon was suspended from Ideal World in September 2018 following an on-air comment against Polish and Latvians in the UK.
-He was re-instated one month later.
+He was reinstated one month later.

+In July 2023, Ideal World went into administration, ceasing all trading and broadcasting.
+As a result of this Peter Simon was left without work.

+However in September 2023, Simon appeared alongside Marina Berry live on the TJC shopping channel.
+This marked the first time that Simon and Berry had worked together or been seen alongside one another since their roles on Bid TV some 10 years earlier.

+Later in September 2023, Ideal World was bought out by TJC, resulting in Simon's return to the channel on Friday, 29 September 2023 at 10am.